nechnif/Solar-inelastic-WIMPs/README.md

 to reproduce a specific result.
 Use `--seed 1000` to compare with the md5 checksums in

-`tests/001-0849.4492_seed1000_md5sums.txt`.
+`tests/001-0849.4492-nominal_seed1000_md5sums.txt`.

-If you want to test a different scenario, you need to modify the scenario initialization section within the script (should be self-explanatory).
+If you want to test a different scenario (and/ or a data set that is not the nominal one), you can specify it with the arguments `--batch`, `--name`, and `--set`.
 You find all available scenarios at

 `/data/ana/BSM/solar_inelastic_WIMPs/scenarios/`.